christophery/proton/README.md

 # Proton

-Proton is a personal blogging theme for WordPress.
-This theme is a port of [Casper](https://github.com/TryGhost/Casper) 5.0 for WordPress.
+Proton is a simple personal blogging theme for WordPress.

+This theme is inspired by [Casper](https://github.com/TryGhost/Casper) 5.0, the default theme from the [Ghost](https://ghost.org/) blogging platform.
+The goal of this theme was to port Casper 5.0 to WordPress while adding personal & opinionated changes.

 Feel free to [contact me](https://chrisyee.ca/contact/) if you use Proton in one of your websites.